 As new materials – supported by simulations – are made in laboratories, the impact of the computational work greatly depends on experimental, clinical, and theoretical partners.

-Current and past supporters of our work include NSF-DMR, NSF-CBET, AFOSR, ONR, NASA, Procter & Gamble, Corning, UES Inc., the Air Force Research Laboratory (Dayton, Ohio), the Ohio Department of Development, Sika AG, the ETH Zurich Foundation, the University of Akron, as well as the Ohio Supercomputing Center, CU Research Computing, the CU Biofrontiers Computing facility, and the University of Colorado at Boulder.
+Current and past supporters of our work include NSF-DMR, NSF-CBET, AFOSR, ONR, NASA, Procter & Gamble, Corning, UES Inc., the Air Force Research Laboratory (Dayton, Ohio), the Ohio Department of Development, Sika AG, the ETH Zurich Foundation, the University of Akron, as well as the Ohio Supercomputing Center, CU Research Computing, large-scale computing resources at Argonne National Laboratory, and the University of Colorado at Boulder.